 The Reclining Field Goal Exercise

-I discovered this unique abdominal exercise about a decade ago in the e-book The Bodybuilding Truth by Nelson Montana.
-According to Montana, abdominal development is genetically determined, and classic movements such as sit-ups and leg raises are ineffective for the abdominals but extremely effective for the psoas (hip flexor) muscles.
-Montana believes that the abdominals respond best to contraction, not movement, and are stressed to a much greater degree when attempting to stabilize.
-You’ll understand what he means by “attempting to stabilize” once you try the exercise.
+I came across this unique abdominal exercise about a decade ago in The Bodybuilding Truth by Nelson Montana.
+According to Montana, abdominal development is largely genetic, and traditional movements like sit-ups and leg raises are more effective for the psoas (hip flexors) than for the abs.
+He argues that the abdominals respond best to contraction rather than movement and are more intensely engaged when forced to stabilize.
+You’ll understand exactly what he means once you try this exercise.

 follow